Yelp/mrjob/docs/guides/emr-opts.rst

     Paths of python modules tarballs to install on EMR.
 Pass ``pip install path/to/tarballs/*.tar.gz#`` to :mrjob-opt:`bootstrap`
     instead.

+    .. warning:: This option is not supported at all in Python 3.

 .. mrjob-opt::
     :config: bootstrap_scripts